microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbrandingproperties-get.md

 The following is an example of the response.

-> **Note:** Accept-Language | Localization to get is still required for Microsoft Graph Explorer to avoid getting an error described below.
+> **Note:** Accept-Language request header is required for Microsoft Graph Explorer to avoid getting an error.

 <!-- {
   "blockType": "response",